Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 2020.03.28_1522 - For controller 'burgers_controller.js', I began to add route logic for adding a new Burger to the database by defining the route, and I reviewed/updated all of my project files to use arrow function syntax.

 2020.03.28_1918 - For controller 'burgers_controller.js', I added route logic for adding a new Burger to the database and for updating an existing Burger in the database.

+2020.03.28_1923 - For controller 'burgers_controller.js', I added route logic for deleting a Burger from the database.